sfoxhq/challenges/Readme.md

 - The words were copied in the correct order
 - At least the first two letters of each word is correct
 - The last word was copied correctly
-- Assignments were encrypted using AES 256
+- Assignments were encrypted using OpenSSL AES-256-CBC
+- The initialization vector was `UWdLUx9/vYBJoVplMViRTA==` (encoded in base64)
-- The mnemonic phrase was used as a key to encrypt the files
+- The mnemonic phrase is sha256 hashed to get the key used to encrypt

 In order to complete the coding task you were assigned, you will need to write a script that recovers this phrase first.
 Then you will need to use the recovered phrase to decrypt the coding challenge.